sroy96/sroy96/README.md

 #### In Short Tech Enthusiast:
 - 🔭 I’m currently working in - Karza Technologies.
-- 🌱 I’m currently learning - Distributed Computing.
+- 🌱 I’m currently learning - Distributed Systems.
 - 👯 I’m looking to collaborate with - Other Developers in the community.
-- 💬 Ask me about - Microservices.
+- 💬 Ask me about - Development Principals.
 - 🥅 Goal - To start something of my own.
 - ⚡ Fun fact - My code never has bugs it just develops random unexpected features.